toniov/gcal-cli/README.md

 $ gcal storeToken <code>
 ```

-([By default](#overwriting-default-config) the token is stored in your home folder under the name `calendar_api_token.json`.
-NOTE: The token will expiry after one hour, but a `refresh_token` is included as well, allowing the app to refresh automatically the token each time it's used)
+([By default](#overwriting-default-config) the token is stored in your home folder under the name `calendar_api_token.json`).

+NOTE: The token will expiry after one hour, but a `refresh_token` is included as well, allowing the app to refresh automatically the token each time it's used.

 With this we are good to go.
 The stored token and credentials files will be required from now on to use this tool.